Meatball Sandwich Burger

 - loosely combine the meats until fairly evenly combined.
 Roll into 4 equal sized balls and set aside

-- Remove the patties and drain most of the grease, leave a couple table spoons.
+- Remove the patties and drain most of the grease, leave a couple tea spoons.
 Return the pan to the heat and reduce heat to medium.

 - Add the mushrooms, season with salt, stir to coat and sautee for 2 minutes, then add the onions and peppers.
 Continue to saute for another 3-5 minutes until very fragrant

 - add all the tomato paste, fill the can with water to about 2/3 volume and add the water.
-Stir until fully combined, then add the Italian seasoning, salt and pepper
+Stir until fully combined, and desired thickness, then add the Italian seasoning, salt and pepper

 - Return the sausage patties to the pan, pressing into the sauce, cover and simmer on medium-low for 10 minutes